Quantum kinetic theory with interactions for massive vector bosons: Evaluating the collision term

 where the prefactor is needed to recover the correct units of the vector field.
 Here, $\epsilon^{(\sigma)\mu}(k)$ are polarization vectors, which fulfill the following orthogonality and completeness relations

 Using Eq. \eqref{V_in}, we define the ``in''-Wigner function

-In a subsequent step, we use the fact that an arbitrary operator may be expressed in terms of the ``in''-Wigner functions (cf. Appendix \ref{app:rewriting}) to express both the Wigner function itself and the collision kernel $\mathcal{C}^{\mu\nu}$ in terms of $W_\in^{\mu\nu}$.
+In a subsequent step, we use the fact that an arbitrary operator may be expressed in terms of the ``in''-Wigner functions.
+This step contains the assumption of molecular chaos, thus rendering the evolution of the Wigner function irreversible, cf. Appendix \ref{app:rewriting} and Ref. \cite{DeGroot:1980dk}.
+Then, one can use this expression to express both the Wigner function itself and the collision kernel $\mathcal{C}^{\mu\nu}$ in terms of $W_\in^{\mu\nu}$.
 Both calculations are detailed in Appendix \ref{app:scattering}.

 The Wigner function itself can simply be written as $W^{\mu\nu}=W_\in^{\mu\nu}+\cdots\,$, where the dots indicate contributions of higher order in the density, which we neglect in this work in the collision term \cite{DeGroot:1980dk, Weickgenannt:2021cuo}.
 We show in Appendix \ref{app:scattering} that the components of the collision term that are orthogonal to the four-momentum (marked by a subscript ``$\perp$'') read to lowest order in the density and to first order in $\hbar$